alreinson/cv/_includes/index.md

 Topic of Thesis: “Developing a communication strategy for The Estonian Children’s Fund”

-*Finished within the top 10%.*

 ## Training

+05/2017 - Leadership skills for future people managers - by Telia internal training

 03/2017 - "Certified Scrum Product Owner" training - by Petri Heiramo (Scrum Alliance/Agilecraft Ltd)

-06/2015 - “Basics of Scrum” - by Telia internal training
+06/2015 - Basics of Scrum - by Telia internal training

-03/2014 - “Media & PR” – by Alberto Canteli (CEO Havas Media Group Nordics, CEE & Middle East)

-06/2012 - Presentation skills – by De Bruine Ashby
+06/2012 - Presentation skills and public speaking – by De Bruine Ashby

 03/2012 - Project Management – basics of PMI – by Amontis

 02/2012 - Time management – ECB internal training

-03/2011 - Media buying – by L. Zinetti (Ebiquity France)

-01/2011 - Working with a creative agency – by B. Petit (VT Scan)

 2008 – 2009 - Graphic design and typography courses at the Estonian Art Academy as a part of the student exchange programme within Estonian Universities